CiscoDevNet/terraform-provider-aci/docs/guides/migration.md

 ## Showing ID in Plan for Create

-For non-migrated resources, the ID of the resource appears as "known after apply."
+For non-migrated resources, the ID of the resource appears as "known after apply".
 In the case of migrated resources, the ID is calculated during the planning phase and included in the plan output.

 ## Error for Existing MO on Create